-* KPMG reported on the results of obtaining evidence and applying specified audit procedures relating to selected survey data provided for the Financial Times 2020 MBA ranking for selected business schools.
-Enquiries about the assurance process can be made by contacting Lori Huber of KPMG at email@example.com.
-The specified audit procedures were carried out between November and December 2019.
-The audit date published denotes the survey for which the specified audit precedures were conducted. **These schools run additional courses for MBA students for which additional language skills are required.
+Footnotes: * KPMG reported on the results of obtaining evidence and applying specified audit procedures relating to selected survey data provided for the Financial Times 2021 MBA ranking for selected business schools.
+Enquiries about the assurance process can be made by contacting Lori Huber of KPMG at firstname.lastname@example.org.
+The specified audit procedures were carried out between October and November 2020.
+The audit date published denotes the survey for which the specified audit procedures were conducted. ** Data in this column are for information only and are not used in the rankings.

 1. Indicates the most recent year that KPMG audited a business school, applying specified audit procedures relating to selected data provided for the Financial Times MBA ranking.